osrf/gazebo_user_guide/src/started_models_database.md

     This is a URI that points to a model database.
 The default value is `http://gazebosim.org/models`
 1. GAZEBO_MODEL_PATH

     This is a colon-separated list of paths that Gazebo should search for databases.
-Each path should point to the directory that contains the database manifest.xml.
+Each path should point to the directory that contains the database config.